Error: Access Token is not valid or has expired. Feed will not update.

 Building a cohesive and high functioning team

 A high functioning team collaborates, forges camaraderie, fosters career development and deals directly with conflict.
 Building and nurturing a high-performing team takes time and energy.
-However, a strong team of talented, respected individuals will achieve significant results and simplify the decision making process by working in a unified manner.
+However, a strong team of talented, respected individuals will achieve significant results and simplify the decision-making process by working in a unified manner.

 This has both an internal and external component.
 The internal component is the degree to which you are aware of your strengths and weaknesses.
 You are not perfect nor do you need to be.
 Accepting this reality will make it easier to admit what you don’t know.
-This will allow others to step forward and add value in their area of expertise.
+This will allow others to step forward and add value to their area of expertise.
 They will appreciate you for the responsibility and recognition.
-The external component is how you interact to others.
+The external component is how you interact with others.
 Selflessly treating your colleagues with integrity and respect will create a devoted fan base.

 Being a good listener means you are skilled at being able to convey what you have heard, such that the other person feels understood.
 It’s critical to listen to everyone, not just the loudest voice or your most trusted lieutenants.
 Sometimes, it’s the quiet ones who have the most to say, even if it represents an opposing view.

 Now is the perfect time to put these into practice.
 Over time they will become second nature, your team will strengthen and positive results will follow.

 By Peter Diamond